cfrg/draft-irtf-cfrg-vdaf/poc/README.md

 ## Installation

-This code is compatilbe with SageMath version 9.6.
+This code is compatible with SageMath version 9.6.

 In order to run the code you will need to install [PyCryptodome](https://pycryptodome.readthedocs.io/en/latest/index.html).